GovTechSG/ship-hats-overview/ship-hats-policy-announcements.md

 From 11th Oct ‘21 onwards, older artifacts in your nexus repositories will be deleted automatically without any notification.
 We request agencies to do periodical review of repositories and large blobstores and housekeep them at your end.
 As we continually seek to improve our solutions, we encourage you to refer to the [Nexus Repository - Cleanup Policies](https://help.sonatype.com/repomanager3/repository-management/cleanup-policies) – the Sonatype documentation with more details.

-Questions?
+**Questions?**

 For further queries, please contact SHIP-HATS Operation support via email at enquiries_ship@tech.gov.sg, and if you have any feedback on product improvements, feel free to let us know at https://go.gov.sg/she.

-#### FAQs
+**FAQs**

-**1. How to check which repositories are using the most space?**
+- **How to check which repositories are using the most space?**

   Please contact your repo administrator to have a check on this.

-**2. Will there be any notification send to agency when the older artifacts are purged?**
+- **Will there be any notification send to agency when the older artifacts are purged?**

   No notification will be sent to the agency.
 Please do periodical review and do necessary housekeeping of Repos, images and artifacts at your end.
 Do contact us if you require any support.

   </details>